raspberrypi/rpi-usb-gadget/README.md

 You can then connect to it via SSH, transfer files, or use remote development tools like VS Code.

-Got it—here’s a cleaned-up, drop-in README section tailored for Windows with your points baked in.

 ## Windows setup & troubleshooting (ICS + RNDIS)

 When the gadget is working on Windows, you should see a network adapter named: